This project

 possible to produce white light from a single crystal or "chip."

-The only way is to combine red, green and
+The only way was to combine red, green and

 blue.
-As soon as the output of blue came up to the quality of the other colors, a white LED
+As soon as the output of blue came up to the quality of the other colours, a white LED

 was a marketable product.